drobb2020/excession_blog/DEPLOYMENT_NOTES.md

 ## Preparing the Server

-Install the following software packages on the server
+Install the following additional software packages on the server

 * [X] python3-pip
 * [X] python3-dev